Understanding Gender These Days Is Way Over My Head — But My Teen Girls Are Helping Me Get There

 Relevant Reading: Embracing 'Kiddo' — Talking to Kids About Gender

-In 2019, there has been a rise in role models for youth who don’t conform to traditional gender roles thanks to social media.
-YouTube star James Charles is a young, gay makeup artist with 12 million subscribers and his face is his canvas.
+There has been a rise in role models for youth who don’t conform to traditional gender roles thanks to social media.
+YouTube star James Charles is a young, gay makeup artist with almost 20 million subscribers and his face is his canvas.
 Ezra Miller and Jaden Smith are high profile examples of people who are gender fluid, wearing basically whatever they want and posting looks online.
-Recently, Celine Dion created a gender fluid line of clothing for children.
+Celine Dion even created a gender fluid line of clothing for children.
 Basically, the world is evolving through language, fashion, beauty and social media.

 I am balancing this reality while also handling the usual territory of high school, social media use and abuse, reproductive health and growing independence.
 It is a lot to take in some days.
 It’s often tempting to blurt: “Hey, I was a teenage girl once, too.”
 But the distance between teens in the '80s and teens now is actually worlds apart.

 Sometimes I fail, but I am trying hard to keep up.
 I’ve added a few new words to my vocabulary and I am slowly internalizing all of them.
-I am a mom of teens in 2019 and it’s vital that I keep learning on the job.
+I am a mom of teens trying to live in the now and it’s vital that I keep learning on the job.

 Add New Comment